axelprog/bitcoinTicker/README.md

 Module.moduleName = 'sampleModule';
 Module.expires = 6000;
 ```
 `parse` is the main method for the parsing sources.
-It must returns a promise that must resolves with an objeckt in the next format
+It must returns a promise that must resolves with an object in the next format
 `{ bitcoinToUsd: 1, bitcoinToEur: 2, usdToEur: 3 }`

 `moduleName` - is field contain module name.
 It must be unique because use as a module id.